braze-inc/growth-shares-lambda-user-csv-import/README.md

 ### CSV Processing

-Any values in an array (ex. `"['Value1', 'Value2']"` will be automatically destructured and sent to the API in an array rather than a string of representation of an array.
+Any values in an array (ex. `"['Value1', 'Value2']"` will be automatically destructured and sent to the API in an array rather than a string representation of an array.

 ## Requirements